jurisdiction guide · illinois

 Self-certified permit issuance

-typical, after zoning approval, with valid licenses and no open violations
+Typical, after zoning approval, with valid licenses and no open violations

 Source: Self-Certified Permit Application ProgramSelf-Certified Permit Application Program (City of Chicago Dept. of Buildings)